Fire! Homemade XO Sauce

 • 100g (3.5 oz) salted pork, diced finely

-• 2 fresh long red chilies, deseeded and chopped finely
+• 40 dried red chilies, seeds removed and chopped

 Instructions

-1. Heat a wok over high heat, add ½ cup of the oil and carefully coat the wok with the oil.
-When a little bit of white smoke appears, add the onion and garlic and stir gently until the garlic becomes golden in colour.
+1. Heat a wok over high heat, add ½ cup of the vegetable oil and carefully coat the wok with the oil.
+When a little bit of white smoke appears, add the onion and garlic and stir gently until the garlic becomes golden brown and the onion is soft, about 5 minutes.

 Notes

-The sauce will keep for up to 6 months and the flavours will develop over time.
+The sauce will keep for up to 6 months and the flavors will develop over time.
+Store it in a cool, dark place.
+Use it sparingly to add a spicy kick to your dishes.
+Adjust the amount of chilies to control the heat level.

 Leave a Reply